-If you have access to the great outdoors, you can make fabulous natural note cards.
+If you have access to the great outdoors, you can make simply fabulous natural note cards.
 Maybe you have your eyes open to what you can collect from nature, as I do.
-The nature-lover in me was excited to collect colorful leaves and sweet gum balls from a trip to D.C. and another to visit my family’s heritage in Holland.
+Spring or fall, you can gather them right in your own backyards or in the park or a common space nearby.

 Tiny ‘baby’ leaves come round only once a year in the spring.
 And autumn holds a spectacular range of hues and colors for collecting as the show reaches its height.
 If you have the occasional passion to create special natural note cards and arrangements, you can gather enough for a whole year of ideas.

 The hunting and gathering is half the fun.
 Fresh air, sounds of birds, rustling leaves underfoot.
 It is a memorable way to teach your children leaf, bark, and tree identification and observation skills, as well.
 Choose varied colors and textures.

 Drying usually preserves the color very well if kept out of direct sunlight.
 The ‘helicopters’ on the left will end up green and red, where as the ones on the card below were all red when I picked them last year.

 You will need blank stationary cards and matching envelopes for your note cards- or make your own with pretty scrapbook papers.
 We had some stationary left overs from years ago, so I am recycling them through time.
 The cards here are 3 1/2″ x 5″, but use whatever you have.

 Regular tissues work great to absorb the moisture of pressing and keep your good books from wrinkling.
 Alternately, no tissue is needed if you carefully tuck your treasures between the absorbent, non-slick pages of an old phone book, making sure the leaves or flowers are flat and mostly not touching.